All Episodes

 People were in line for three hours to get those donuts.

-And they made their quota.
+And they made their quotas.

-This is like crispy cream donuts.
+This is like Krispy Kremds.

-I mean, what's so great?
+I mean, what's so good?

 Is this like the great donut shop of all time?

-That's a m that's an amazing story.
+That's an amazing story.

-Okay, we're in Cheyenne population 60,000.
+Okay, we're in Cheyenne, population, 60,000.

-Um, there's three donut shops.
+There's three donut shops.

-So, you know, they're no, it's just that they needed help, and our community is so fantastic that they went out and people waited in line.
+So, you know, no, it's just that they needed help, and our community is so fantastic that they went out and people waited in line.

-The they had to get the cops out there to, you know, do try to socially distance the people in line to get their donuts.
+They had to get the cops out there to, you know, do trouble.

-Um by the way, what a great story.
+By the way, what a great story.

-Uh I've been to Cheyenne.
+I've been to Cheyenne.

 It's beautiful there.

-And I will tell you that is an awesome story.
+And I will tell you, that is an awesome story.

-And I'll tell you, I like I remind my friends too, like we kind of like share information, and this place is open and this place has pickup, and you know, it's um, you know, I I just I I actually went in socially distant to one of my favorite restaurants and on I don't know, two weekends ago and I had a beer with the owner from a distance, and we're just talking about how he's trying to keep his workers up and working.
+And, you know, it's, you know, I just, I actually went in socially distant to one of my favorite restaurants and on, I don't know, two weekends ago and had a beer with the owner from a distance.

-And and they, you know, that he can't keep everybody working, but he's keeping as many as possible working.
+And, you know, that he can't keep everybody working, but he's keeping as many as possible working.

 It's fantastic.

-They um are those checks, but they have where 80 million checks deposited directly.
+They were 80 million checks deposited directly.

 I think it was last week or the week before.